 We envision this work as strengthening Indigenous Peoples’ self-determination, sovereignty, land defense, land titling, their traditional ways of managing natural resources, biodiversity conservation, and the proliferation of traditional economies and livelihoods.
-This thematic thread will also be closely tied to the emerging theme of climate change solutions, as we believe that Indigenous Peoples’ management of traditional lands and territories provides climate and conservation benefits for all.
+This thematic thread is closely tied to the emerging theme of climate change solutions, as we believe that Indigenous Peoples’ management of traditional lands and territories provides climate and conservation benefits for all.

-The theme of Lands and Livelihoods will cut across our programs and strategies.
-Our advocacy work will support Indigenous stewardship of lands and territories by elevating local struggles to international spaces.
-Providing training on land rights and tenure will be a key component for our capacity building strategy.
-We hope to secure additional funding for our Keepers of the Earth Fund to support community-led work related to this theme.
-Our current Bazaar program would fall under this thematic thread, as it provides an opportunity for traditional artistic/economic occupations to survive and thrive within their homelands.
-Finally, we will deploy our Communications to fully support Land and Livelihoods through content development and strategies in order to widely disseminate stories that uplift this work.
+The theme of Lands and Livelihoods cuts across our programs and strategies.
+Our advocacy work supports Indigenous stewardship of lands and territories by elevating local struggles to international spaces.
+Providing training on land rights and tenure is a key component for our capacity building strategy.

 Cultures and Languages